ameliarahman/ameliarahman.github.io/_posts/2023-10-11-dump-restore-postgresql.md

 pg_dump -h hostname_postgresql -U username -d database_name > filename.sql
 ```
 - pg_dump: command in PostgreSQL used for creating backups (dumps) of PostgreSQL databases.
-- h hostname_postgresql: specify the hostname of PostgreSQL server.
+- -h hostname_postgresql: specify the hostname of PostgreSQL server.
 - -U username: username used to connect to database.
 - -d database_name: database name.
-- filename.sql: > symbol is used for output redirection and filename.sql is the generated file.
+- > filename.sql: > symbol used for output redirection and filename.sql is the generated file.

 #### Download the file
 ```